fonttools/fontbakery/README.md

 git add setup.py
 git commit -m "Updating version in preparation for a new release"

-# install fontbakery on it and run our code tests
+# Install tox and run our code tests
-pip install .
 pip install tox
 tox